Data Lake vs. Data Warehouse: 4 Key Differences

 Data warehouses use a process called schema-on-write and data lakes use a process called schema-on-read.
 A schema within data governance is a collection of objects within the database, such as, tables, views, and indexes.

 On the other hand, schema-on-read allows execs to forego developing the schema when importing the data into the data lake but will require you to develop the schema when accessing the data later down the road.
+Schema-on-read is what allows your data to be stored in unstructured, semi-structured, or structured formats within your data lake.

 3) Flexibility

-The benefit of schema-on-read is allowing the schema to be created on a case-by-case basis to benefit the dataset.
+The benefit of schema-on-read is allowing the schema to be created on a case-by-case basis to benefit the data set.
 Many who opt to store their data in a data lake prefer the flexibility that schema-on-read allows for each unique data set.

 4) Users